darkrelics/eidolon-engine/documentation/incremental-api.md

 **Implementation Notes:**

+1. **Lambda Configuration:** The `api-character-list` function:
+   - Uses the shared Lambda execution role
+   - Accesses the `players` DynamoDB table
+   - Returns PascalCase field names matching database schema
+   - Post-deployment updates ensure latest code from S3

-1. **Data Source:** Character information is retrieved from the Player table's `CharacterList` field, providing a lightweight response without requiring multiple database queries.
+2. **Data Source:** Character information is retrieved from the Player table's `CharacterList` field, providing a lightweight response without requiring multiple database queries.

-2. **No Caching:** This endpoint always returns fresh data to ensure players see their current character list immediately after character creation or death.
+3. **No Caching:** This endpoint always returns fresh data to ensure players see their current character list immediately after character creation or death.

-3. **Minimal Data:** Only essential information for character selection is returned.
-Full character details are retrieved separately via the Get Character endpoint.

 4. **Client Handling:** The Flutter client adds a default `GameMode: 'None'` if not provided by the API for defensive programming.